-- (a) The obligation of the Port Operator to enter into negotiations about the terms of an Access Agreement with an Applicant (or to offer Standard Terms for Standard Services to the Applicant) is subject to the Port Operator being satisfied on reasonable grounds that the Applicant satisfies the Prudential Requirements. - (b) In satisfying itself for the purposes of clause 6.3(a), the Port Operator may request the Applicant to provide information to the Port Operator that the Port Operator reasonably requires for that purpose. - (c) When the Port Operator is not satisfied on reasonable grounds of matters mentioned in the definition of Prudential Requirements, the Port Operator must notify the Applicant, in writing within five Business Days of the provision of information by the Applicant, of the reasons and give the Applicant an opportunity to provide additional information.
+- (a) The obligation of the Port Operator to enter into negotiations about the terms of an Access Agreement with an Applicant (or to offer Standard Terms for Standard Services to the Applicant) is subject to the Port Operator being satisfied on reasonable grounds that the Applicant satisfies the Prudential Requirements. - (b) In satisfying itself for the purposes of clause 6.3(a), the Port Operator may request the Applicant to provide information to the Port Operator that the Port Operator reasonably requires for that purpose. - (c) When the Port Operator is not satisfied on reasonable grounds of matters mentioned in the definition of Prudential Requirements, the Port Operator must notify the Applicant, in writing within five Business Days of the provision of information by the Applicant for Standard Services, or when issuing a Decision Notice following a Feasibility Review for

+Non-Standard Services, of the reasons and give the Applicant an opportunity to provide additional information.
 The Applicant must provide the additional information within five Business Days after being notified or such longer period as may be agreed by the Port Operator.
-That information having been provided, the Port Operator must make a decision as to whether the Port Operator is satisfied on reasonable grounds that the Applicant satisfies the Prudential Requirements within five Business Days of the information being provided and notify the Applicant. - (d) A dispute about a decision as to whether the Applicant satisfies the Prudential Requirements is a Dispute for the purpose of the Access Policy.
+That information having been provided, the Port Operator must make a decision as to whether the Port Operator is satisfied on reasonable grounds that the Applicant satisfies the Prudential Requirements within five Business Days of the information being provided for Standard Services, or when issuing a Decision Notice following a Feasibility Review for Non-Standard Services, and notify the Applicant.

+(d) A dispute about a decision as to whether the Applicant satisfies the Prudential Requirements is a Dispute for the purpose of the Access Policy.